Battle off Samar: Survivors' ordeal

-Partly as a result of disastrous communication errors within Seventh Fleet and a reluctance to expose search ships to submarine attack, a very large number of survivors from Taffy 3, including those from Gambier Bay, Hoel, Johnston, and Roberts, were not rescued until October 27, after two days adrift.
+Partly as a result of disastrous communication errors within Seventh Fleet and a reluctance to expose search ships to submarine attack, a very large number of survivors from Taffy 3, including those from Gambier Bay, Hoel, Johnston, and Samuel B. Roberts, were not rescued until October 27, after two days adrift.
 A plane had spotted the survivors, but the location radioed back was incorrect.
 By then, many had died as a result of exposure, thirst and shark attacks.
-Finally, when a Landing Craft Infantry of Task Group 78.12 arrived, its captain used what is almost a standard method of distinguishing friend from foe, asking a topical question about a national sport, as one survivor, Jack Yusen, relates:

-We saw this ship come up, it was circling around us, and a guy was standing up on the bridge with a megaphone.
+Finally, when a Landing Craft Infantry of Task Group 78.12 arrived, its captain used what is almost a standard method of distinguishing friend from foe, asking a topical question about a national sport, as one survivor, Jack Yusen, relates:We saw this ship come up, it was circling around us, and a guy was standing up on the bridge with a megaphone.
 And he called out 'Who are you?
 Who are you?' and we all yelled out 'Samuel B. Roberts!'
 He's still circling, so now we're cursing at him.
 He came back and yelled 'Who won the World Series?' and we all yelled 'St. Louis Cardinals!'
 And then we could hear the engines stop, and cargo nets were thrown over the side.
 That's how we were rescued.